Quantum-Assisted Online Task Offloading and Resource Allocation in MEC-Enabled Satellite-Aerial-Terrestrial Integrated Networks: Online Control Algorithm Design

 \subsection{Lyapunov-Based Optimization Approach}

-The basic idea of the Lyapunov optimization technique is to utilize the stability of the queue to ensure that the time-average constraint is satisfied \cite{neely2010stochastic}.
-Following this idea, we first construct a virtual energy consumption queue $Q_m^t$, which represents the backlog of energy consumption for AP $m$ at the current time slot $t$.
+Equivalently, we can transform the constraint \eqref{const:expect_m} into a queue stability constraint \cite{guo2012optimal, guo2012electricity,guo2013decentralized, guo2013energy}.
+In detail, we first construct a virtual energy consumption queue $Q_m^t$, which represents the backlog of energy consumption for AP $m$ at the current time slot $t$.
 The updating equation of queue $Q_m^t$ is given by